 What are the Benefits of Having My Yard Graded?

 As a homeowner, you likely know that drainage issues can cause many problems for a home’s lawn and foundation.
-Over time, runoff water can cause cracks and weaknesses in a home’s foundation, which at its worst can cause leaking, flooding, or even sinking.
+Over time, runoff water can cause cracks and weaknesses in a home’s foundation, which can cause leaking, flooding, or even sinking.
 Here are some other problems that proper grading can solve or even prevent:

 • A soggy or mushy lawn